-6.1.3 Update on CPUE standardization work
+8.1.4 Update on CPUE standardization work

-- 31. The SWG NPA-SA Lead explained that the SWG NPA-SA has: - (a) agreed to conduct CPUE standardization separately by Members based on their own data and submit standardized CPUEs to the SWG NPA-SA. - (b) encouraged Members to continue discussion on methodology and framework for CPUE standardization. - (c) re-affirmed that CPUE standardization is a low priority task and agreed to focus on a life history based approach to stock assessment.
+- 43. The SWG NPA-SA Lead explained that the SWG NPA-SA has: - (a) made no progress on this task and agreed to keep it in lower priority. - (b) encouraged Members to continue discussion on methodology and framework for CPUE standardization.

-6.1.4 Review of Fish ID guide
+8.1.4 Final review and approval of Fish ID guide